 Could you have a nightshade allergy?

 Make no mistake - food allergies can be deadly, and they're on the rise.
-The tiniest exposure to something you have a severe allergy to can be fatal so it's important to be aware of the signs of an allergic reaction.
+The tiniest exposure to something you have a severe allergy to can be fatal so it's important to be aware of the signs of an allergic reaction to food.

-There's a fundamental difference between food allergy and food intolerance.
+With food, there's a fundamental difference between allergy and intolerance.
 In allergy, your immune system (which normally helps you fight off infection) turns on your body and attacks it.
 This could be a local reaction - as in hay fever- or a 'generalised' allergic reaction, affecting your whole body.
 Food allergies are generalised because the food is absorbed into your system.
 The symptoms of food intolerance, on the other hand, are more likely to centre on your gut.

-Some of the confusion between food allergy and food intolerance may come from the fact that there are also two kinds of generalised reactions: IgE and non-IgE reactions.
+Some of the confusion around the difference between allergy and intolerance may come from the fact that there are also two kinds of generalised reactions: IgE and non-IgE reactions.
 IgE stands for immunoglobulin E - a type of antibody produced by your immune system.
 These react with specific 'antigens' - something your body recognises as an enemy causing a immune system response.